-The Online Team Leaders meeting will take place at 8 pm on Tuesday, 3rd September It will be open to Team Leaders who should sign in via the chat feature at the start of the meeting.
-Please review the Event Briefing (distributed with a recent Regatta Bulletin) before the meeting and pass on the relevant information to your club members attending the regatta.
-The meeting will start with a review of the technical information for the regatta including any competition changes being implemented, followed by a review of the deletions and any name changes submitted via the online form since the publication of the Start Lists.
+The Online Team Leaders meeting will take place at 8 pm on Tuesday, 27th May.
+It will be open to Team Leaders, who should sign in via the chat feature at the start of the meeting.
+The meeting will start with a review of the technical information for the regatta, including any competition changes being implemented, followed by a review of the deletions and any name changes submitted via the online form since the publication of the Start Lists.
 Agreed changes resulting from this meeting are then made to the programme, which is then re-issued to the officials running the regatta.